soulhotel/userChrome-Companion/README.md

 https://github.com/user-attachments/assets/45e810a6-b4c3-42a6-b3d1-3cabc84aeca7

 > This is userChrome Companion (current state as of 5/31/2025).
-If you're familiar with userchrome toggle.. this is my attempt at recreating it (with some qol adjustments).
+If you're familiar with userchrome toggle.. this is my attempt at recreating it *from scratch* (with some qol adjustments).

 ## End Goal